 5. Show no evidence of harmful effects.

-To identify relevant interventions to include, over 8 reviews were initially screened.
-In addition to this, a comprehensive search was conducted across more than 5 databases, ensuring a broad and thorough collection of potential interventions.
+Over 8 peer reviewed systematic reviews related to psychological interventions used in humanitarian contexts, were screened to identify potentially relevant interventions.
+In addition, a search was conducted across more than 5 databases of peer reviewed literature.
 From these combined sources, over 150 interventions were initially identified and screened for relevance.
 Following this, 75 interventions were reviewed to ensure they met the inclusion criteria.
-Ultimately, approximately 30 interventions met the inclusion criteria of the repository.
-The authors were contacted requesting information on the interventions, and only 17 responded.
+Ultimately, approximately 30 interventions met the inclusion criteria for the repository.
+Intervention authors were contacted and invited to provide information for inclusion in the repository, with 17 responding.

 Your feedback is important to us